Nemesischild/YETI/testrunner/README.md

 <h3>Getting Started, Images and Documentation</h3>
 <a href="https://github.com/SKLn-Rad/Enhanced-JUnit-4-Test-Runner/blob/master/Enhanced%20JUnit4%20Test%20Runner.pdf">Please follow the official startup documentation included in this repository.</a>

-<h3>Comments or Suggestions?</h3>
-Please contact me on ryandixon1993@gmail.com

-<h3>Buy me a pint</h3>
-<a href="https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=ryandixon1993%40gmail%2ecom&lc=GB&item_name=RySource%20JUnit%204%20Test%20Runner%20%2d%20Donations&no_note=0&currency_code=GBP&bn=PP%2dDonationsBF%3abtn_donate_SM%2egif%3aNonHostedGuest">If this project has helped you as much as it helped me, please feel free to donate.</a>

 <h3>Issues?</h3>
 Please post a valid log and use the GitHub issues tracker

 <h3>Copyright</h3>
-EJ4TR is part of the larger YETI solution, however the EJ4TR itself is covered under wtfpl license.
+YETI RUNNER is part of the larger YETI solution and therefore the property of inqVine Ltd however their is an open source version available here"https://github.com/SKLn-Rad/Enhanced-JUnit-4-Test-Runner/blob/master/" that is covered under wtfpl license.
 <br />
 <a href="http://www.wtfpl.net/"><img
        src="http://www.wtfpl.net/wp-content/uploads/2012/12/wtfpl-badge-4.png"